tomrpl/defiscan/src/content/protocols/velodrome-v2.md

 ## Chain

-This report covers the Velodrome v2 deployment on the Optimism mainnet.
-As Optimism is still evolving in terms of decentralization and governance, it does not yet meet the highest standard of decentralization (Stage 1 according to L2Beat).
+This report covers the Velodrome v2 deployment on the Optimism chain.
+Optimisim is an Ethereum L2 in Stage 1 according to L2BEAT.

 ## Upgradeability